 The management agreement provides that FIDAC will pay all past and future expenses that the Company or the Audit Committee of the Company incur to: (1) evaluate the Company's accounting policy related to the application of GAAP to its Non-Agency RMBS portfolio (the "Evaluation"); (2) restate the Company's financial statements for the period covering 2008 through 2011 as a result of the Evaluation (the "Restatement Filing"); and (3) investigate and evaluate any shareholder derivative demands arising from the Evaluation or the Restatement Filing (the "Investigation"); provided, however, that FIDAC's obligation to pay expenses applies only to expenses not paid by the Company's insurers under its insurance policies.
 Expenses shall include, without limitation, fees and costs incurred with respect to auditors, outside counsel, and consultants engaged by the Company or the Audit Committee of the Company for the Evaluation, Restatement Filing and the Investigation.
-The amount paid by FIDAC related to these expenses for each of the quarters ended March 31, 2015 and 2014 is \$1 million, respectively, and is presented in the Consolidated Statements of Operations and Comprehensive Income as Expense recoveries from Manager.
+The amount paid by FIDAC related to these expenses for each of the quarters ended June 30, 2015 and 2014 is \$5 million and \$2 million, respectively, and is presented in the Consolidated Statements of Operations and Comprehensive Income as Expense recoveries from Manager.
+The amount paid by FIDAC related to these expenses for each of the six months ended June 30, 2015 and 2014 is \$6 million and \$3 million, respectively.

 The Company is obligated to reimburse FIDAC for costs incurred on the Company's behalf under the management agreement.
-In addition, the management agreement permits FIDAC to require the Company to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that FIDAC incurred in connection with the Company's operations.
+In addition, the management agreement permits FIDAC to require the Company to pay for it's pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that FIDAC incurred in connection with the Company's operations.
 These expenses are allocated between FIDAC and the Company based on the ratio of the Company's proportion of gross assets compared to the gross assets managed by FIDAC as calculated at each quarter end.
 FIDAC and the Company will modify this allocation methodology, subject to the approval of the Company's Board of Directors if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to FIDAC's other funds and accounts).
-During the quarters ended March 31, 2015 and 2014, reimbursements to FIDAC were less than \$1 million, respectively.
+During the quarters and six months ended June 30, 2015 and 2014, reimbursements to FIDAC were less than \$1 million, respectively.